Princess Leia: The Rise of Skywalker

-Following Fisher's death, Variety reported that she was slated to appear in Star Wars: The Rise of Skywalker and speculated that Lucasfilm would need to find a way to address her death and what would become of her character.
-Filming began on August 1, 2018.
-Lucasfilm announced in January 2017 that they had "no plans to digitally recreate Carrie Fisher's performance as Princess or General Leia Organa".
-In April 2017, Fisher's family granted Disney and Lucasfilm the rights to use recent footage of the late actress in The Rise of Skywalker.
-However, Kennedy subsequently said that Fisher would not appear in the film.
-In July 2018, it was announced that Fisher would appear as Leia in The Rise of Skywalker, using unseen footage from The Force Awakens.
-Initially, there had also been plans to use additional unseen footage of Leia from The Last Jedi, but it was ultimately not included in the ninth film.
-Fisher's daughter Billie Lourd, who portrayed Lieutenant Connix in all three sequel trilogy films, also stepped in as Leia for a brief flashback in the film in which her face was digitally replaced by Fisher's likeness, using imagery from Return of the Jedi.
+Following Fisher's death, Variety reported that she was slated to appear in The Rise of Skywalker (2019).
+However, Lucasfilm stated that it was not planning to create a digital version of Fisher for the film.
+Several months later, Fisher's family granted Lucasfilm the right to use previously-filmed footage of her in the film; it was later announced that Fisher would appear using unseen footage from The Force Awakens.
+Fisher's daughter Billie Lourd, who portrays Lieutenant Connix in all three sequel trilogy films, stepped in as Leia for a brief flashback scene.
+Her face was digitally replaced by Fisher's, using imagery from Return of the Jedi.

-In the film, Leia continues to lead the Resistance while offering guidance and support to Rey as she continues her training to become a Jedi.
-A flashback reveals that Leia had abandoned her own training after she had a vision foretelling her son's death if she finished.
-While Rey and Ren duel on Kef Bir, a dying Leia uses all of her remaining strength to reach out to her son.
-Distracted after sensing his mother's death, Ren is stabbed by Rey with his own lightsaber.
-Leia passes away, making Rey experience overwhelming guilt.
-Rey heals Ren's wound using the Force.
-After the Battle of Exegol, a redeemed Ben Solo sacrifices the remainder of his life force to resurrect a dead Rey, and he vanishes at the same time as Leia becomes one with the Force.
-Rey then returns to the Lars homestead on Tatooine and buries the lightsabers that had belonged to Leia and her father, Anakin Skywalker as the spirits of Luke and Leia look on with pride, with Rey honoring them by adopting the surname "Skywalker".
+In the film, Leia continues to lead the Resistance while guiding Rey in her Jedi training; a flashback presented later reveals that Leia abandoned her own Jedi instruction with Luke after seeing a vision of her son's death.
+While Rey and Ren duel on Kef Bir, Leia uses all of her remaining strength to reach out to Ren through the Force.
+Rey impales him while he is distracted, then heals his wound as Leia dies.
+During the climactic battle on Exegol, a transformed Ben Solo utilizes the remainder of his life force to revive a comatose Rey, then vanishes into the Force at the same time as his mother.
+Rey travels to the Lars homestead on Tatooine and buries the lightsabers that had belonged to Leia and Luke.
+As the Force spirits of her two mentors look on, Rey tells a passerby that her name is "Rey Skywalker."

-Anthology films

-Rogue One: A Star Wars Story
+Rogue One

-Leia makes a brief appearance in the final scene of the 2016 film Rogue One, receiving the plans for the Death Star as a lead-up to the beginning of A New Hope.
-Since this movie takes place prior to the original Star Wars trilogy, a very young Leia was required.
-To achieve that effect, a computer-generated image of a young Carrie Fisher was superimposed over Norwegian actress Ingvild Deila's face; archival audio of Fisher saying "Hope" was used to voice the character.
+Leia makes a brief appearance in the final scene of the 2016 film Rogue One.
+She receives the stolen plans for the Death Star as a lead-up to the beginning of Star Wars.
+Since Rogue One takes place just prior to the original trilogy, a young Leia was required.
+To create this effect, a computer-generated image of a young Carrie Fisher was superimposed over the face of the actress Ingvild Deila.
+Archival audio of Fisher was used to voice the character.